Communication-Efficient Federated Learning via Optimal Client Sampling: Experimental Details

-We train a recursive neural network for the next word prediction that first embeds words into a 96-dimensional space, followed by an LSTM and finally a dense layer.
-The architecture is presented in Table \ref{tab:StackArchit}.
+We train a recursive neural network for the next character prediction that first embeds characters into an 8-dimensional space, followed by 2 LSTMs and finally a dense layer.
+The architecture is presented in Table \ref{tab:ShakespeareArchit}.